maab-osman/information-security-course/h4-johnny-tables.md

 apt search openjdk
 ```
 - This solved the issue since I figured out access to a different version of Java, "openjdk-21-jre", then proceeded to download it.
 - Finally, I was able to launch WebGoat using the commands mentioned in the guide.
-The picture below was taken from the terminal indicating a successful launch.
+The picture below was taken from the terminal, indicating a successful launch.

 <img width="629" height="125" alt="Screenshot 2025-09-15 at 10 10 05 PM" src="https://github.com/user-attachments/assets/e1d2f1e8-462b-476b-b7a8-5807f58c069a"/>
 <br></br>